Pronod/Sokoban/README.md

+# Experiments

+Main algorithm implementation and conducted experiments can be found in Monte-Carlo tree.ipynb

 # gym-sokoban
 [Sokoban](https://en.wikipedia.org/wiki/Sokoban) is Japanese for warehouse keeper and a traditional video game.
 The game is a transportation puzzle, where the player has to push all boxes in the room on the storage locations/ targets.